Regulations for the licensing, production and export of Medicinal Cannabis in Jersey

 As well as comparing the regulations for licence application with other jurisdictions, the Panel will consider its impact on Jersey's international reputation and assess how economically beneficial this new sector will be for the Island.
 The review will also assess how robust the application process is to ensure thorough due diligence is undertaken on applicants.
 To inform its review, the Panel will engage with relevant Ministers and industry representatives.
 Following this, recommendations will be presented to the Minister for Economic Development, Tourism, Sport, and Culture as well as the States Assembly in a mid-June report.

-The Panel has launched its Review
+The Panel is drafting its Report

 Terms of reference